Psychology of reasoning: Development of reasoning

 It is an active question in psychology how, why, and when the ability to reason develops from infancy to adulthood.
 Jean Piaget's theory of cognitive development posited general mechanisms and stages in the development of reasoning from infancy to adulthood.
 According to the neo-Piagetian theories of cognitive development, changes in reasoning with development come from increasing working memory capacity, increasing speed of processing, and enhanced executive functions and control.
 Increasing self-awareness is also an important factor.

 In their book The Enigma of Reason, the cognitive scientists Hugo Mercier and Dan Sperber put forward an "argumentative" theory of reasoning, claiming that humans evolved to reason primarily to justify our beliefs and actions and to convince others in a social environment.
 Key evidence for their theory includes the errors in reasoning that solitary individuals are prone to when their arguments are not criticized, such as logical fallacies, and how groups become much better at performing cognitive reasoning tasks when they communicate with one another and can evaluate each other's arguments.
 Sperber and Mercier offer one attempt to resolve the apparent paradox that the confirmation bias is so strong despite the function of reasoning naively appearing to be to come to veridical conclusions about the world.

+The study of the development of reasoning abilities is an ongoing area of research in psychology, and multiple factors have been proposed to explain how, why, and when reasoning develops from infancy to adulthood.
+Recent research has suggested that early experiences and social interactions play a critical role in the development of reasoning abilities.
+For example, studies have shown that infants as young as six months old can engage in basic logical reasoning, such as reasoning about the relationship between objects and their properties.
+Furthermore, research has highlighted the importance of parental interaction and cognitive stimulation in the development of children's reasoning abilities.
+Additionally, studies have suggested that cultural factors, such as educational practices and the emphasis on critical thinking, can also influence the development of reasoning skills across different populations.